Contraction (grammar)

 A contraction is a shortened version of the spoken and written forms of a word, syllable, or word group, created by omission of internal letters and sounds.

 In linguistic analysis, contractions should not be confused with crasis, abbreviations and initialisms (including acronyms), with which they share some semantic and phonetic functions, though all three are connoted by the term "abbreviation" in layman’s terms.
 Contraction is also distinguished from morphological clipping, where beginnings and endings are omitted.

-The definition overlaps with the term portmanteau (a linguistic blend), but a distinction can be made between a portmanteau and a contraction by noting that contractions are formed from words that would otherwise appear together in sequence, such as do and not, whereas a portmanteau word is formed by combining two or more existing words that all relate to a singular concept that the portmanteau describes.
+The definition overlaps with the term portmanteau (a linguistic blend), but a distinction can be made between a portmanteau and a contraction by noting that contractions are from words that would otherwise appear together in sequence, such as do and not, whereas a portmanteau word is formed by combining two or more existing words that all relate to a singular concept that the portmanteau describes.

 English

-English has a number of contractions, mostly involving the elision of a vowel, which is replaced by an apostrophe in writing, as in I'm for "I am", and sometimes other changes as well.
+English has a number of contractions, mostly involving the elision of a vowel, which is usually replaced by an apostrophe in writing, as in I'm for "I am", and sometimes other changes as well.
 Contractions are common in speech and in informal writing but tend to be avoided in more formal writing (with limited exceptions, such as the now-standard form "o'clock").
+Pronouns with contractions such as "they're", "we've", "it's" ect. have become more accepted as standard English and are now commonplace even within formal settings.
+Complete evasion of contractions can make writing sound unnatural such as "they will see that it is just what we are like" being more naturally restated as "they'll see that it's just what we're like".

 The main contractions are listed in the following table.